 Microcosm is a Portland-based publisher that specializes in nonfiction DIY (Do-It-Yourself) goods that focus on the reader and teach self-empowerment.
 They are on Powell’s 24 of Our Favorite Small Presses list. .

-The authors they publish have to have expertise and lived experience in the subject area they write about.
+The authors they publish must have expertise and lived experience in the subject area they write about.

 They are looking for work with strong visuals and leftist leanings, so if that is not for you, read no further (we review a wide variety of publishers, not every publisher is suited for every person).